truongpl/hometest/README.md

 }

 This approach fail on both the cost and efficiency, cost me 20.95$ to finetune but the accuracy on test set is very low.
-On of the issue is the choosing of time series to create user prompts.
+One of the issue is the choosing of time series to create user prompts.
-Another drawback is that the price of predictions: the total token for each request may be larger than 10k token which made the request cost (10 * 0.008 = 0.08$)
+Another drawback is that the cost of predictions: the total token for each request may be larger than 10k token which made the request cost (10 * 0.008 = 0.08$) which makes this approach unfeasible for the test.

-# Second trial:
+# Second trial
 Recognizing the challenges of the first trial, an alternative approach was adopted.
 Feeding raw time series data to the Large Language Model (LLM) was deemed impractical due to cost and inference time considerations.
-Instead, a decision was made to calculate the mean of values by day, resulting in a more manageable dataset:
+Instead, I calculate the mean of values by day, resulting in a more manageable dataset:

 The dataset consists of data for 100 machines over 365 days, with data recorded every hour, so I will have 100 x 365 average data instead of 100 x 365 x 24 (volt,rotate,pressure,vibration) data.

-To tackle the imbalance problems, I only pick 2 "normal" value for finetuning:
+To tackle the imbalance problem, I only pick 2 "normal" value for finetuning:

 - A value from the day preceding a failure is considered a positive class (which give the answer: the **next day will have failure**)
 - Two normal days, one is the next day after the failure are considered a negative class.